People assign a lot of value on, "Looking at the big picture."

 Tweak 4: GIVE DESCRIPTIVE ICONS A PURPOSE

-Using descriptive icons in online retail catalogs isn't new.
+Using descriptive icons in online catalogs isn't new.
 Most experienced eCommerce managers are already using shopping cart icons and 'BUY' buttons.

 But why stop there?